ccyip/CS565Grader/README.md

 - The design of the `dependencies` option is flawed.
 See the inline comments in the [example](/example/for_grader/input/aux/test.v).
 I know how to fix it, but haven't got the chance to do it yet.
+- It seems the directory names of the student submissions that BrightSpace generates now contain their username (email name).
+You need to update this grader to parse that.
+On the other hand, originally I used first name and last name as the key to connect the homework directories and the entries in `gradebook.csv`.
+Now that the username is available, perhaps we should use that as the key.
+In that case, when we export the gradebook from BrightSpace, we also need to select `email` in the `User details` option.